Security Audit of WordPress Applications

 (8) Enable secure communication (HTTPS/TLS)

-Always use secure connection for communication.
+Always use a secure connection for communication.

 (9) Add necessary HTTP security headers

 Add security headers to increase security against common vulnerabilities.